Sorry, you need to enable JavaScript to visit this website.

 Determine your desired retirement lifestyle and timeline

-The first step in retirement planning is to set goals.
-Ask yourself several important questions, such as:
+The first step in retirement planning is goal setting.
+It’s important to envision what retirement looks like for you, and you can do so by asking yourself several important questions, such as:

 • At what age do I want to retire?